Workforce Relations

 o Support main points and conclusions with relevant and credible evidence.

-Writing Feedback Tool when grading this assessment.
+Note: Your instructor may use the Writing Feedback Tool when grading this assessment.
 The Writing

 Feedback Tool is designed to provide you with guidance and resources to develop your writing based on